 - Check your baby is latching deeply and draining the breast thoroughly.
 If you’re not sure about this contact your IBCLC lactation consultant for help.

-- Use breast massage or breast compression to put gentle pressure on the blocked milk duct or any other hard lumpy areas while baby suckles.
+- Use gentle breast massage or breast compression to put gentle pressure on the blocked milk duct or any other hard lumpy areas while baby suckles.
+Massaging gently above the blocked duct followed by massage and hand expression behind the nipple may be helpful.
+For a video of therapeutic breast massage in lactation see Engorged Breasts or Engorgement Relief When Milk Won’t Flow.
 You could also try massaging the breasts while pumping.
 Using a wide toothed comb to gently stroke the affected breast has helped some mothers.

 - Try different breastfeeding positions to help drain the blockage.
 Unusual positions such as kneeling on all fours to feed baby lying flat on the floor (dangling the breast over the baby), or having the baby’s chin pointing towards the blockage have helped some mothers.

-- Use hot compresses or a heated pad on the blocked milk duct prior to a breastfeed.
+- Warmth?
+Some mothers find it helpful to use warm compresses or a heated pad on the blocked milk duct prior to a breastfeed or before hand expressing.

 - Take anti-inflammatory medication for pain and to reduce inflammation.